zdharma-continuum/zinit/README.md

 immune to `KSH_ARRAYS` and other options typically causing compatibility problems.

+Zinit supports special, dedicated **packages** that offload the user from providing long and complex commands.
+See the [Zsh-Packages](https://github.com/Zsh-Packages) organization for a growing, complete list of Zinit packages.

 Also, specialized Zinit extensions – called *annexes* – allow to extend the plugin manager with new commands, URL-preprocessors (used by e.g.:
 [z-a-as-monitor](https://github.com/zinit-zsh/z-a-as-monitor) annex),